Minimal amount of energy required to produce any sensation, 50 percent of the time.

 Conversion of one form of energy into another.
 In sensation, the transforming of stimulus energies into neural impulses.

-created by Edward Hering; alternative theory used to explain after images; suggest that the retina contains three pairs color receptors or cones-yellow-blue, red-green, black-white; pairs work in opposition (thalamus)
+Theory used to explain afterimages; suggest that the retina contains three pairs color receptors or cones-yellow-blue, red-green, black-white; pairs work in opposition (thalamus).

-the raw data of experience; sensory stimulation; example are eyes only register light energy and ears only register wave energy
+The raw data of experience; sensory stimulation; ex. eyes only register light energy and ears only register wave energy.

 The central focal point in the retina, around which the eye's cones cluster.